Monkstown Parish Church, Dublin: Interior

 The ceiling of the church features corbelled fan vaulting and is rendered in scalloped plaster, which align with the Moorish elements of the exterior.

 Exterior

 The church is built of local granite from Dalkey.
 The church features narrow lancet windows with hood mouldings on the walls of the transept, as well as loop windows inset in the clasping ashlar buttresses.
 String-coursing runs around the structure at different heights, notably under several windows.
-The west door features an ogee arch; the doors to the north and south originally also featured such arches but the they were removed in the renovations in 1890.
+The west door features an ogee arch; the doors to the north and south originally also featured such arches but they were removed in the renovations in 1890.
 One of the most notable features of the church are its slated hexagonal pinnacles, which are topped with finials that resemble chess pieces.
 The roof's border features a crenellated parapet.
 The bell tower is adorned with a lantern, ogee arches, and at its peak a Grecian cross.